romaneg/bread-and-cheeses/resources.md

 #### *The art of natural cheesemaking*, David Asher, Chelsea Green Publishing

 My very first book on cheesemaking, offered by my best friend in 2018.
 My adventure with cheesemaking started with this book.
 It helped me discover traditional cheesemaking from natural ingredients.
-It is a true goldmine for those who want to get rid of industrial ferments.
-It gives the bases and multiple recipes (goat cheese, camembert, blue cheese, St-Marcellin etc.).
+It is a true goldmine for those who want to get rid of industrial ferments and who want the fundamentals of cheesemaking traditions.
+It explains how to make cheese from kefir and multiple recipes (goat cheese, camembert, blue cheese, St-Marcellin etc.).

 #### *Artisan cheese making at home*, Mary Karlin, 10 speed press